ELowry/EL-Gallery/el-gallery/readme.txt

 Your gallery shortcodes will automatically be updated to EL-Galleries !

 == Changelog ==

+= Version 1.2.4 =
+* Navigation buttons display only if loaded.

 = Version 1.2.3 =
 * Added a play/pause button.